 Some channels may come in audio only while others with videos.
-Since it is common to have a smartphone or tablet with us, enjoying a podcast is real easy these days.
+Since it is common to have a smartphone or tablet with us, enjoying a podcast is really easy these days.
 You just need to obtain the RSS URL and add it to the app and the app will grab the latest episode for you.
 Some podcasts are also available on iTunes.
 Alternatively, you can use:

 Recommended Reading: Beginner’s Guide To Setting Up Your Own Podcasts